 Dos Ojos should be your pick if you want to go diving in a cenote!
 Known as the most popular diving area in the region, there are incredible rock formations here to explore and the crystal clear water makes it easy to navigate around and see everything.
 It’s recently been designated as the world’s longest underground cavern!

 Cenote Dos Ojos is located about 30 minutes from Tulum, just off the highway to Playa del Carmen.
 The entrance fee is 350 pesos ($18 USD), which includes a rented lifejacket, parking, and permission to swim and snorkel in all areas except the underwater caves.
-You can bring your own snorkel gear or rent it here for an additional 100 pesos.
+You can bring your own snorkel gear or rent it here for an additional 100 pesos ($5 USD).

-If you want to dive here, which is why most people come, you’ll need to be accompanied by a professional diver and have your certification already.
+If you’re looking for scuba diving spots near Playa del Carmen and want to dive here, which is why most people come, you’ll need to be accompanied by a professional diver and have your certification already.

 While the cenote is a well-known spot, it doesn’t feel too crowded since there are so many different areas to explore.
 In fact, when we last visited, we went first thing in the morning and had certain areas completely to ourselves!
 The cenote is open from 8 am until 5 pm.